-In a society driven by modern technology, many have wondered if the computers, internet, and social media platforms negatively impact creative thinking.
+In a society driven by modern technology, many have wondered if computers, the internet, and social media platforms negatively impact creative thinking.

 According to some people, technology hinders creativity because it can distract people and cause them to scroll through online platforms for hours instead of doing more productive, creative things in their daily lives.